Jump on the Virtual Reality Tour Bus With Google Cardboard

 Attendees will be introduced to Google Cardboard and other VR headsets and they’ll be exposed to a variety of free virtual reality content that can be accessed via a mobile device or on the web and can be used through all grade levels.
 They’ll be given time to explore each resource or app with a VR headset.
 Time will also be spent in between each resource to allow attendees to “Turn & Talk” about their experience as well as share through our backchannel.

 Attendees will spend the next hour learning how to create their own 360° images and videos with their smartphones and specialized cameras.
 They’ll learn how to effectively use the Google Street View app on their smartphone to take 360° images.
 There will also be a few Ricoh Theta S cameras available for attendees to practice creating 360° images and videos as well (and possibly a few other devices).
 Time for “Turn & Talk” & backchannel discussion will also be dedicated to discuss how this technology might be used by teachers and students.

 Creating Interactive VR Content (45 min)

 For most of the last hour, attendees will learn what they can do with their 360° images and videos to create interactive VR content with a variety of free and inexpensive web and mobile app tools.
 They’ll be given time to explore some of these tools and opportunities to “Turn & Talk” and discuss through our backchannel about the use of these tools with students in the classroom.

-The Pedagogy and Potential of VR in the Classroom / Q&A (15 min)
+The Pedagogy and Potential of VR in the Classroom / Q&A (throughout)

-We’ll spend the last 15 minutes discussing the pedagogy and the potential for the use of Virtual Reality in the classroom.
-We’ll return to our backchannel to highlight any ideas and thoughts and a few minutes at the end will be used for questions and answers.
+We’ll spend time throughout the workshop discussing the pedagogy and the potential for the use of Virtual Reality in the classroom.
+We’ll return to our Padlets to highlight any ideas and thoughts and a few minutes at the end will be used for questions and answers.

 Virtual Reality in Education Resource page: http://www.edtechnocation.com/gafe/googlecardboardedu